fmthoker/SEVERE-BENCHMARK/SlowFast-ssl-vssl/README.md

 # Experiments on AVA and Charades

 This sub-repo is based on Facebook's official [SlowFast repo](https://github.com/facebookresearch/SlowFast).
-We extend it to experiment with various video self-supervised learning methods to initialize weights of R(2+1)D backbone.
+We extend it to experiment with various video self-supervised learning methods to initialize weights of R(2+1)D backbone for AVA and Charades datasets.
 On AVA, the task is fine-grained action detection.
 On Charades, the task is multi-label action classification.

+For more details about more broader usage of the SlowFast code, please refer to the [Getting started](https://github.com/facebookresearch/SlowFast/blob/main/GETTING_STARTED.md) guide in the official repo.
+All credits and copyrights are reserved with the original repository authors.

 ## Setup